Types of Editing

 For most projects, my editing falls into one of two categories: developmental evaluations (as described above) and comprehensive editing, which I will describe here.

 The lines between the various types of editing are a little blurry.
 Even their names and definitions can vary from editor to editor.
 And even if you hire an editor to do only a certain type of editing, the lines continue to blur.
-Line editing is sometimes done as its own pass, but it also takes places during developmental and copyediting.
+Line editing is sometimes done as its own pass, but it also takes place during developmental and copyediting.
 If I'm copyediting your manuscript, my focus will be on those nitty-gritty details, but I'm still going to bring a gaping plot hole or obvious character issue to your attention.

 My hourly rate doesn't vary much between the types of editing because charging by the hour not only compensates for your writing skill, content, and subject area; it also compensates for the inherent pace of each type of editing and how labor intensive it will be.